(Note that these Topics contain many Acronyms. Hover the Mouse over any Acronym to see the Full Text)

 This Machine Consciousness (or Artificial Consciousness) Experiment is motivated by concepts from The Inter Mind Model of Consciousness.
 The Inter Mind Model separates the Mind into three functional components.
 The first component is the Physical Mind (PM) which corresponds to the Brain and exists in Physical Space (PSp).
 The second component is the Conscious Mind (CM) which does not correspond to anything in PSp.
 Instead the CM exists in a separate Conscious Space (CSp) which we do not fully understand yet.
 We can only suspect that it exists because we can not explain things like the experience of the color Red, for example, with PSp explanations and concepts.
 The two things we do know about the experience of the color Red is that when Red is being perceived by the Mind, 1) certain Neurons fire in the the PM, and 2) the color Red is experienced in the CM.
 No one can explain how we get from Neurons firing to the experience of Red.
 So it is logical to propose some sort of Inter Mind (IM) that performs the interface function between the PM and the CM.
 The IM probably exists in PSp and also in CSp to make the connection.
 Even though it's not necessary for an understanding of the Experiment you can read the The Inter Mind paper if you would like to learn more.

 Some computer scientists and mathematicians believe that, when their programs and processors become complex enough, their computers will somehow burst into volitional self aware consciousness.
 Some also believe that this will all happen in PSp without any need for CSp.
 Maybe so, but I think Machine Consciousness will only be possible when we understand how to connect our machines to CSp.
 This will enable Conscious Volition which for Machines will have to be called Artificial Volition or Machine Volition.
-This Experiment is a first attempt at doing that.
-The Experiment incorporates a type of electronic device that operates based on Quantum Tunneling (QT) theory and, for the purposes of this Experiment, the device will be called a QT Device (QTD).
+This Experiment is a second attempt at doing that.

 Scientists are starting to explore the Quantum Mechanical aspects of Brain function.
 The Wikapedia page for Quantum Consciousness says: The Quantum Mind or Quantum Consciousness group of hypotheses propose that Classical Mechanics cannot explain Consciousness.
 It posits that Quantum Mechanical phenomena, such as Quantum Entanglement and Superposition, may play an important part in the Brain's function and could form the basis of an explanation of consciousness.